Tom Horn: Colorado Range War

 Although his official title was "range detective", Horn essentially served as a killer for hire.
-By the mid 1890s, the cattle business in Wyoming and Colorado was changing due to the arrival of homesteaders and new ranchers.
+By the mid-1890s, the cattle business in Wyoming and Colorado was changing due to the arrival of homesteaders and new ranchers.
 The homesteaders, referred to as "nesters" or "grangers" by the big operators, had moved into the territory in large numbers.
-By doing so, they decreased the availability of water and graze for the herds of the larger cattle barons.
-Soon, efforts were made to get rid of these homesteaders, including the hiring of gunmen like Tom Horn.
-Violent gunfights such as the bloody shootout that resulted in the death of nine trappers in Big Dry Creek, as well as the lynching and burning of homesteaders Luther M. Mitchell and Ami W. Ketchum, precipitated the Colorado Range War.
+By doing so, they decreased the availability of water and graze for the larger herds of the cattle barons.
+Soon, efforts were made to get rid of these homesteaders, including the hiring of gunmen like Horn.
+Violent gunfights such as the bloody shootout that resulted in the death of nine trappers in Big Dry Creek (Littleton, Colorado), as well as the lynching and burning of homesteaders Luther M. Mitchell and Ami W. Ketchum, precipitated the Colorado Range War.

-In 1900, Horn began working for the Swan Land and Cattle Company in northwest Colorado.
+By 1900, Horn began working for the Swan Land and Cattle Company in northwest Colorado.
 His first job was to investigate the Browns Park Cattle Association's leader, a cowboy named Matt Rash, who was suspected of cattle rustling.
 Horn went undercover as "Tom Hicks" and worked for Rash as a ranch hand while also collecting evidence Rash was branding cattle that did not belong to him.
 When Horn finally pieced together enough evidence to determine that Rash was indeed a rustler, he put a threatening letter on Rash's door saying that he must leave in 60 days.
 Rash, however, defiantly stayed and continued working on his ranch.
 As Rash continued to be uncooperative, Horn's employers were said to have given him the "go-ahead signal" to execute Rash.
 On the day of the murder, an armed Horn allegedly arrived at Rash's cabin just as he finished eating and shot him at point-blank range.
 The dying Rash unsuccessfully tried to write the name of his killer, but no trace was left of the murder.
 Only the accounts and rumors from various people point to Horn as the one responsible.
-Rash was supposed to be married to a nearby rancher, Ann Bassett, and the woman accused "Hicks" of being the murderer.

-Around the same time, Horn also suspected another cowboy named Isom Dart of rustling.
+Rash was supposed to be married to a nearby rancher, Ann Bassett, and the woman accused "Hicks" of being the murderer.Around the same time, Horn also suspected another cowboy named Isom Dart of rustling.
 Dart was one of Rash's fellow cowboys but was believed to have previously worked as a rustler named Ned Huddleston and to have been a former member of the late "Tip Gault" gang.
-The gang, which had rustled cattle in the Saratoga, Wyoming, area, had been wiped out in a gun battle.
+The gang, which had rustled cattle up in the Saratoga, Wyoming, area, had been wiped out in a gun battle.
 Dart also had three indictments returned against him in Sweetwater County.
 When Dart was accused of murdering Rash, he took refuge inside his friend's cabin and waited for the rumors to cool down.
 Horn, however, managed to track Dart to his cabin and saw him hiding together with two other armed associates.